Temitope746/temitope746/README.md

 ### About me :rocket:

 I am a Mathematician, Computational & Data Scientist.
-My work revolves around statistical learning, risk management, and customer analytics.
-I have worked as a data scientist, mathematician, learning and development consultant for more than 8 years in retail, credit risk, consulting, environmental risk, and marketing.
+My work revolves around mathematical and machine learning model, risk management, and customer and marketing analytics.
+I have worked as a data scientist, mathematician, learning and development consultant for more than 8 years in banking, consulting, marketing, and education.

 I have a strong background in mathematics, machine learning, data science, and statistics with experience in the payment industry, financial industry, Information technology, US goverment national laboratory, and academia.
 I am currently a data scientist and technology manager at the leading payment industry company in the United States.